davekirby/EFFProject/report/PROJ_KirbyD.md

 The user may still provide their own list of antecedents definition and these will be used instead of the auto-generated ones.

 For the consequents the `action_space` was inspected to see what type it was and different kinds of consequents created depending on whether it was a `Box` or `Continuous` space.
 For the `Discrete` space a binary `Consequent` was created for each possible action, as described previously.
-For `Box` spaces a consequent is created for each output with the min and max values taken from the action space and the terms the same as for the antecedents.
-Both box and continuous consequents named "action_0", "action_1" etc.
+For `Box` spaces a consequent was created for each output with the min and max values taken from the action space and the terms the same as for the antecedents.
+Both box and continuous consequents were named "action_0", "action_1" etc.

 ## Stage 9:  Further improvements

 ### Adding EWMA of fitness values

 It was observed that because the gym environment is reset to a random state every time an individual is evaluated, the individual may perform well on one run of the gym environment but badly on another.
 Similarly an individual in the classifier may perform well on one batch but badly on another.
-This could result in an individual who is a good performer overall being removed from the population prematurely, or a bad performer spreading his genes through population.
-To counter this an option exponential weighted moving average (EWMA) was included in the fitness calculation, so that some memory of the fitness from previous evaluations may be preserved.
+This could result in an individual who is a good performer overall being removed from the population prematurely, or a bad performer that got lucky on one batch spreading his genes through population.
+To counter this an optional exponential weighted moving average (EWMA) was included in the fitness calculation, so that some memory of the fitness from previous evaluations may be preserved.
 This is controlled by the `memory_decay` hyperparameter which can take a value between 0 and 1, where 1 is no memory and only the latest fitness value is used, and 0 means only the first fitness value is used.
 It is calculated as

 $fit_t = \alpha \times fit_{calc} + (1-\alpha) \times fit_{t-1}$

 where

 - $\alpha$ is the `memory_decay` hyperparameter
-- $fit_{calc}$ is the true fitness evaluating the individual against the environment or data
+- $fit_{calc}$ is the true fitness from evaluating the individual against the environment or data
 - $fit_{t-1}$ the adjusted fitness from the previous evaluation
 - $fit_t$ is the adjusted fitness for the current evaluation